smartcontractkit/chainlink-testing-framework/book/src/framework/components/caching.md

 ## Component caching

-We use component caching to accelerate test development and enforce idempotent test actions.
+We use component caching to accelerate test development and enforce idempotent test actions development.

 Each component is isolated by means of inputs and outputs.